melezhik/mssql-db-user/README.md

 # SYNOPSIS

-Creates mssql user and grants to user permissions for database.
+Creates mssql user and grants permissions for database.

 # Install